-Forecasts favor above-average temperatures for all of the Rio Grande/Bravo Basin, and above-average precipitation for Texas, through November.
+Forecasts favor above-average temperatures for all of the Rio Grande/Bravo Basin, and below-average precipitation for Central/East Texas, through December.

-El pronóstico favorece temperaturas por encima de la media para toda la cuenca del Río Grande / Bravo, y precipitaciones por encima del promedio para Texas, hasta noviembre.
+El pronóstico favorece temperaturas por encima de la media para toda la cuenca del Río Grande / Bravo, y precipitaciones por encima del promedio para Texas, hasta diciembre.

-Precipitation and Temperature Forecast: The Aug.
-17 NOAA Climate Prediction Center’s outlook for September calls for equal chances of above- or below-average precipitation in Arizona and New Mexico, and increased chances of above-average temperatures in most of Arizona.
-The three-month outlook for September through November calls for equal chances of above- or below-average precipitation in Arizona and New Mexico (Fig. 5, top).
-Increased chances of above-normal temperatures are forecast for the entire United States (Fig. 5, bottom).
+Precipitation and Temperature Forecast: The three-month outlook for October through December calls for equal chances of above- or below-average precipitation in Arizona and New Mexico (Fig. 6, top), and increased chances of above-normal temperatures for the entire southwestern United States (Fig. 6, bottom).